lulkien/LinuxConfig/README.md

 ## Disclaimer

-**Note: Before using any of the provided scripts, please ensure to review their contents.
+**Kindly take a moment, read through any of the scripts carefully before executing them.
-While efforts have been made to keep the scripts concise and straightforward, it is essential to understand the actions they perform on your system.
-Use these scripts at your own risk, and make sure they align with your system configuration and requirements.
-The author is not responsible for any unintended consequences or issues that may arise from the use of these scripts.
-Always exercise caution and verify the scripts' content before execution.**
+While the script can be called short and simple, a nearby understanding of its behavior and what it does to your system is a requisite.
+Use these scripts at your own risk.

-Thank you for your understanding.
+In every case, be extra careful and check through any script before running it.**